Providers have three options for completing the MAT course:

-To attend the MAT course or to participate in the MAT Independent Study, a child care provider or employee of the program must be:
+To attend a MAT Course, a child care provider or employee of the program must be:

 - at least 18 years of age

 - able to read, write and comprehend in the English language

 - have current first aid certification that includes a hands-on component

 - have current cardiopulmonary resuscitation (CPR) certification that includes a hands-on component